Steve Turre discography

-Steve Turre (né Stephen Johnson Turre; born 12 September 1948 Omaha, Nebraska) is an American jazz trombonist, a pioneering musical seashell virtuoso, a composer, arranger, and educator at the collegiate-conservatory level who, for years, has been active in jazz, rock, and Latin jazz – in live venues, recording studios, television, and cinema production.
-As a studio musician, Turre is among the most prolific living jazz trombonist in the world.
-As a member of a television orchestra, this is Turre's year as trombonist with the Saturday Night Live Band.
+This article presents the discography of the American jazz trombonist Steve Turre (born September 12, 1948, in Omaha, Nebraska).
+In addition to the trombone, Turre is also a pioneer of using seashells as instruments, as well as a composer, arranger, and educator at the collegiate-conservatory level who, for years, has been active in jazz, rock, and Latin jazz – in live venues, recording studios, television, and cinema production.
+As a studio musician, Turre is among the most prolific living jazz trombonist in the world.He has been a member of the Saturday Night Live Band since 1985.